AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/customize-fields-on-card.md

    ![Search for custom field](assets/boards-search-for-custom-field.png)

+   >[!NOTE]
+   >
+   >The following field types are not available to add to cards: Adobe XD, Image, PDF, Video.

 1. Select the field name.

    The custom field is added to the list of available fields and is enabled by default.
-You can disable or hide the custom field following the steps in the [Configure cards](customize-fields-on-card.md#configure-cards) section above, or delete it from the board.
+You can disable or hide the custom field following the steps in the [Configure cards](customize-fields-on-card.md#configure-cards) section above, edit the field to change it to a different field, or delete the field from the board.